-Paul Burridge, Ross Langley, Cam Eyre, Richard Cook and Josh Johnson have been training for the marathon for months and will be running to raise money for the Mental Health Foundation.
+Paul Burridge, Ross Langley, Cam Eyre, Richard Cook and Josh Johnson took part in the Rotorua marathon to raise money for the Mental Health Foundation.

 “Most of us work in forestry, and some of us have beards.
 It made us think of Forrest Gump and his running efforts, and then the name, Run Forestry Run, just stuck,” Paul says.

-Paul, who is the Head of Export and Regional Operations at Summit Forests NZ Ltd, says the modern work environment can take a toll on people’s mental health and the group wants to draw the industry’s attention to the importance of supporting mental health and wellbeing in the workplace.
+Paul, who is the Head of Export and Regional Operations at Summit Forests NZ Ltd, says the modern work environment can take a toll on people’s mental health and the group wanted to do the marathon to help draw the industry’s attention to the importance of supporting mental health and wellbeing in the workplace.

-“At the start of every year we have industry Safe Start breakfast events in various regions, which have a strong focus on health and safety, wellbeing and resilience,” Paul says.
+“At the start of every year we have industry Safe Start breakfast events in various regions, which have a strong focus on health and safety, wellbeing and resilience.

-Regular exercise and working towards a goal has made a difference in their lives.
+Regular exercise and working towards a goal made a difference in their lives.

-“We train together as much as possible, even though the sessions can be a bit ad hoc,” Cam says.
+“We trained together as much as possible, even though the sessions were a bit ad hoc,” Cam says.

-There have also been a few injuries and sometimes the snooze buttons have been too difficult to resist.
+There were a few injuries and sometimes the snooze buttons were too difficult to resist.

 The sleep-ins prompted the team to create Josh’s very own hashtag, “#dontgorunningwithjosh.